Filbert-63/ResumeWebsite/README.md

 ```
 (https://certbot.eff.org/)
 ```
-in our case, we followed the proived steps for "Nginx" on "Linux (snap)", which after doing so, created the certificate for our website.
+in our case, we followed the proived steps for "Nginx" on "Linux (snap)", which after doing so, created the certificate for our website. after completing the steps, if we enter our website using a browser, the website should now be secure and have the lock symbol at the top left of the search bar